 My DAT scores do not meet your minimum requirement, but I am planning on retaking the DAT.
 Will you hold my application until the new scores arrive?

-Yes, but only if you indicate on your AADSAS application that you will be retaking the DAT prior to our October 15th deadline, and if the new scores arrive prior to the October 15th deadline.
+Yes, but only if you indicate on your AADSAS application that you will be retaking the DAT prior to our Oct.
+15 deadline.
+The new scores must arrive prior to the Oct.
+15 deadline.

 When should I take the DAT?

-No later than September 15th of the year preceding the anticipated date of entry.
+You should take it no later than Sept 15. of the year preceding the anticipated date of entry.
 We recommend that you complete as many science courses as possible before taking the DAT.

 How should I prepare for the DAT?

 Information on how to prepare for the DAT can be found on the ADA website.

 What is a competitive DAT score?